 Note: Sprint is now part of T-Mobile.

-AlwaysOnline and GigSky are Apple's two available data plans for international travelers: They're networks known as "alternative carriers" — they piggyback on existing cellular networks across the world to help give you internet access wherever you go.
+GigSky is one of Apple's international travel options for an iPad cellular plan.
+This network is known as an "alternative carrier" — they piggyback on existing cellular networks across the world to help give you internet access wherever you go.

 Many factors weigh on your carrier choice and plan size, and everyone's going to have a different opinion on what best fits their lifestyle.
 But, if you want some advice, here's what I got.